 By all means, earn what you can while you’re accumulating wealth, and avoid turnover in your taxable account (buy and hold).
 The time to keep taxable income low is in retirement.
 If a substantial portion of your nest egg is in taxable and Roth dollars, you should be able to keep your taxable income far below your annual budget.

-In 2016, a couple can have a taxable income of $75,300 and pay no tax on all LTCG and QD.
-While this may sound low to you, we learned in The Taxman Leaveth how a couple with a well constructed portfolio can easily spend six figures while keeping taxable income low.
+In 2020, a couple can have a taxable income of $80,000 and pay no tax on all LTCG and QD.
+While this may sound low to you, we learned in The Taxman Leaveth how a couple with a well-constructed portfolio can easily spend six figures while keeping taxable income low.

-For a single filer, you can only have half the taxable income to be in the 15% federal income / 0% LTCG & QD bracket.
-Keeping taxable income under $37,650 is a big ask for most retired physicians.
+For a single filer, you can only have half the taxable income to be in the 0% LTCG & QD bracket.
+Keeping taxable income under $40,000 is a big ask for most retired physicians, but it makes it easy to live off dividends tax-free.
 Love and marriage pays.

 2. Tax Loss Harvest / Tax Gain Harvest.